 Department of Psychology

-The Department contains one undergraduate major, five undergraduate minors, three masters level graduate programs and one graduate license track program.
+The Department contains one undergraduate major, five undergraduate minors, four masters level graduate programs and one Special Program for LPC curriculum.
 These programs include:

 - Comprehensive major in psychology